silaspe/maths/docs/logic.md

-This page dosen't require seeing the set theory page, but you can see it anyways.
+This page doesn't require seeing the set theory page, but you can see it anyways.

 The idea behind this page is that you can derive all of set theory from logic, so $\text{T}$ is true, and $\text{F}$ is false.